Creating And Launching Your Course The Easy Way…

 It’s as easy as dragging and dropping your video files.
 It’s literally that easy.
 No tech skills required.

-There are three main places where I publish online courses these days.
-Udemy, Skillshare, and Teachable.
+There are a few main places where I publish online courses these days.
+Udemy, Skillshare, SkillSuccess and Teachable.

-- Skillshare is awesome because they help to promote your courses.
+Skillshare is awesome because they help to promote your courses.
 Once your course gets 25 students, your course will “Trend”, meaning that other students are going to see your course.
+If you want help getting your courses listed and published on Skillshare, let me know because I can help you. 🙂

 Super Simple Course Promotion Methods:

-My advice is to promote your email list, and then promote your courses via email.
-So, promote your email newsletter everywhere!
+That being said, my advice is to always focus on building your email list, and then promote your courses via email.
+So, focus on promoting your email newsletter everywhere!

 Promote your email list on your blog, on your social media platforms, and even inside your courses.